 Outlet Adapter

 If you’re a cruising veteran, then you know an outlet adapter is one of the most important things to pack.
-Many cabins have only one plug to power your electric items, so bringing a small adapter to increase the number of outlets is a necessity.
-We like this compact one that only costs about $6-8.
+If sailing an older ship, many cabins have only one plug to power your electric items, so bringing a small adapter to increase the number of outlets is a necessity.
+Newer ships are better about plug space, but we like to pack an adapter just in case.
+Specifically, we like this compact one that only costs about $6-8.

 Cell Phone Dry Case